thomcorley/grubdaily_jekyll/_posts/2010-01-10-spaghetti_carbonara.md

 6. When the pasta is al dente, drain it, reserving some of the cooking water.
 Add the pasta to the pan with the bacon and stir briefly (this helps to cool everything down slightly to avoid scrambling the eggs).

-7. Now pour in the egg-cream mixture and mix everything together thouroughly.
+7. Now pour in the egg-cream mixture and mix everything together thoroughly.
 The residual heat from the pasta and bacon will gently cook the eggs and melt the cheese, resulting in an amazingly rich creamy sauce.
 Add some of the cooking water to achieve a more fluid consistency.
 Keep stirring until the sauce is silky and smooth, then serve and eat immediately.